 Here’s another thing you can do if you feel frustrated at first about not always covering the tone holes completely.
 Start out with simple songs.
 For instance, try our free Self-Learning Music Curriculum here: https://codaedc.com/smc/ (or at least the simpler songs included on the pamphlet with your Coda).
 By starting with simple three note songs and then adding one new note at a time, you can isolate which holes you’re not covering completely and quickly self-correct.
 This is not a bad idea even for more advanced musicians.

 Everyone is different, but some folks’ hands feel quickly fatigued when they are in the early stages of playing.
 This comes from gripping Coda too tightly in an attempt to seal the tone holes.
 What you’ll discover after a while is that a relaxed grip with correct finger positioning is what works instead of a tight grip, but that too will come with practice.

 If it’s specifically the upper chamber that’s giving you a problem at first, here are a couple of suggestions.
 One, you can play just the lower chamber at first.
 It has plenty of range to get started.
 You can add on the upper chamber when you feel confident with the lower chamber.
 Two, remember that the inner “halves” of the divided tone holes control the upper chamber, so try sliding your finger tips a little more toward the center of Coda if your upper chamber doesn’t sound right.

 You know, when I pick up an alto recorder, covering the holes feels very awkward, the distance between some holes is a weird stretch, and I have trouble consistently covering all the tone holes, especially on the low notes.
 However, I’m sure that if I played the instrument enough my fingers would eventually feel at home.
-Everyone’s different, but with Coda you may experience something.
+Everyone’s different, but with Coda you may experience something similar.